Authors & Events

 Sep 01, 1999

 Buy from Other Retailers:

 “The indispensable critic on the indispensable writer.” -Geoffrey O’Brien, New York Review of Books

-HAROLD BLOOM is a Sterling Professor of Humanities at Yale University and a former Charles Eliot Norton Professor at Harvard.
-His more than forty books include The Anxiety of Influence, Shakespeare: The Invention of the Human, The Western Canon, The American Religion, and The Daemon… More about Harold Bloom
+HAROLD BLOOM lived in New Haven and was a Sterling Professor of Humanities at Yale University.
+Before that, he was Charles Eliot Norton Professor at Harvard.
+His more than forty books include Possessed by Memory, The Anxiety of Influence, Shakespeare: The… More about Harold Bloom

 “The most original literary critic in America.” —The New York Times“No critic in the English language since Samuel Johnson has been more prolific.” –-The Paris Review“Bloom is all literature, (he) positively lives it.” –Alfred Kazin

 Visit other sites in the Penguin Random House Network